 Charge cards generally require good to excellent personal credit scores to qualify.
 These cards can work well if you need to make a big purchase — as long as you can afford to pay it back by the end of the billing cycle.

-Pros and cons of charge cards
+Pros and Cons of Charge Cards

 Pros

-Additionally, charge cards are covered by the Truth in Lending Act in the event of fraudulent use.
+- Protections: Additionally, charge cards are covered by the Truth in Lending Act in the event of fraudulent use.
 This means that business owners and consumers are generally only liable for the first $50 in fraudulent charges, and only in cases where a card is presented in the transaction (liability for fraudulent purchases made online is zero).
+Charge cards are also covered by the Credit Card Accountability Responsibility and Disclosure Act of 2009 (often referred to as the “CARD Act”).
+This law protects individuals from a variety of practices such as interest rate hikes on existing balances at any time and for any reason, double-cycle billing, and floating due dates.

 Cons

-You can be charged a high fee if you fail to pay off your charge card balance in full when it’s due (it’s usually a monthly payment).
-Additionally, any of these cards may charge an annual fee, but charge cards often come with higher annual fees than the others.
+- High late fees: You can be charged a high fee if you fail to pay off your charge card balance in full when it’s due (it’s usually a monthly payment).

 Both personal and business credit cards typically involve a credit check of the owner’s personal credit scores.
 Credit cards are available to consumers with a wide range of credit scores.
 There are many types of credit cards, including for those with bad credit as well as cards that require excellent credit.
 Secured credit cards in particular are designed for consumers with no credit history or a poor credit history.
 Some retailers offer credit cards as well.

-Pros and cons of credit cards
+Pros and Cons of Credit Cards

 Pros

-Credit card issuers can provide great perks for everyday spending, like cash back rewards and points.
-Using credit cards may also help increase your credit score since your payments are reported to credit bureaus.
+- Credit score: Using credit cards responsibly may also help increase your credit score since your payments may be reported to credit bureaus.

-Like charge cards, credit cards can offer good consumer protections.
+- Consumer protections: Like charge cards, credit cards can offer good consumer protections.
 The Truth in Lending Act protection mentioned above extends to both personal and business credit cards.
 Consumer credit cards are also covered by the CARD Act.

 Cons

-Credit cards may charge a high annual percentage rate (APR), which is another way to say interest.
-Your credit score may go down if you rack up large balances or fail to make on-time payments.
+- Credit score: Your credit score may go down if you rack up large balances or fail to make on-time payments.
 Paying your bills on time and keeping your credit utilization low is a good way to keep your credit score strong.
-For more on what credit utilization ratio means, read this article.

 Debit cards deduct the amount of your purchases from the associated checking or savings account immediately.
 No statement balance can be carried from month to month and therefore interest is not charged.

 Debit cards don’t extend credit and therefore a credit check may not be required.
-Some financial institutions, however, may conduct a basic personal credit check or use a speciality credit agency like Chexsytems to determine whether the applicant has credit problems (like an open bankruptcy) or a history of bounced checks that may make opening an account risky.
+Some financial institutions, however, may conduct a basic personal credit check or use a speciality credit agency like Chexsystems to determine whether the applicant has credit problems (like an open bankruptcy) or a history of bounced checks that may make opening an account risky.

-Pros and cons of debit cards
+Pros and Cons of Debit Cards

 Pros

-You don’t have to worry about late payment fees with debit cards since you don’t need to make periodic payments.
+- No late payments: You don’t have to worry about late payment fees with debit cards since you don’t need to make periodic payments.

-Consumer debit cards are covered by the Electronic Funds Transfer Act (EFTA).
+- Consumer protections: Consumer debit cards are covered by the Electronic Funds Transfer Act (EFTA).
 In the case of fraudulent use, liability starts at $50 but may go up to the entire balance in the linked account plus any overdraft line of credit.
-Business debit cards are not covered by federal law in the event of fraudulent use.
-Most debit cards are covered by voluntary “zero liability” policies that reimburse cardholders for fraudulent purchases, though it may take two weeks (or longer) until the bank account is reimbursed.
+However, business debit cards are not covered by federal law in the event of fraudulent use.

 Cons

-Debit cards only allow you to spend as much as you have in your checking account.
+- Spend limits: Debit cards only allow you to spend as much as you have in your checking account.
 If you overspend and don’t have overdraft protection, you will likely get hit with an overdraft fee.
-Debit cards — consumer or business — are also not covered by the CARD Act, so your transactions aren’t as secure as with a credit card.

 Qualifications